 A few of the activities mentioned above are outdoor activities.
 Why not pack a lunch and enjoy a nice outside picnic with your little one?
 Lay out a blanket and let them crawl around a bit before having a snack or lunch.

 When I take my little one for a picnic my favourite foods to bring along for her are, bananas, avocados and sweet potatoes.
 These are fairly mess free foods and are great for on the go.

 If your little one is not on solids yet, then it may be even easier to bring them out for a picnic.
-They may just loved laying on the blanket and enjoying the scenery.
+They may just love laying on the blanket and enjoying the scenery.
 Tummy time outside may be way more interesting than inside the house.

 If you aren’t feeling that adventurous, you can have a picnic in your backyard.
 For little ones, that may be just enough of a change in location to still be fascinating and exciting.

-RECAP – 9 Free Things to do With Your Baby this Fall
+RECAP – 9 Free Things to do with Your Baby this Fall

 - Library Programs